-- Self-corrected speech: If the speaker interrupts herself to correct herself, it is treated as one utterance. (e.g., don't do that, Nathan Jake!). - Self-interrupted speech: If the speaker interrupts herself to express an entirely different thought, it is treated as two separate utterances. (e.g., why don't you put it don't do that). - False starts: If the speaker has a false start in her speech, it is treated as one utterance. (e.g., will you will you go to your room?). - Speaker stumbling over words: If the speaker stumbles over his or her words while trying to formulate an utterance, still count this as a false start and transcribe the attempts on a single utterance line.
+• Self-interrupted speech: If the speaker interrupts herself to express an entirely different thought, it is treated as two separate utterances. (e.g., why don't you put it - don't do that).

+- False starts: If the speaker has a false start in her speech, it is treated as one utterance. (e.g., will you will you go to your room?). - Speaker stumbling over words: If the speaker stumbles over his or her words while trying to formulate an utterance, still count this as a false start and transcribe the attempts on a single utterance line.
 To count as a false start, the words must be spoken very quickly or be otherwise clearly an attempt at verbalizing a single thought. (e.g., no don't oh no!). - Utterances never span more than one conversational turn: When people are taking turns talking, having a conversation, a single utterance will never span over more than one person's turn. - Utterances are never more than one complete sentence: Complete sentences include things like "the man is walking" and "I'm sleepy".
 If sentences are joined by conjunction words (like "and", "or", "but", "because", "after", "for", "so", "if", "when", etc.), then they are transcribed them together on a single utterance line, but if there are no conjunction words, the sentences are separated utterances. - Using semantic and syntactic cohesion to determine utterance boundary: In general, when phrases are related semantically and grammatically, they should are transcribed together as one utterance if there is less than a two second pause between them.
 For instance, the phrases "I'll go first" and "and then you can have a turn" are related semantically because after "I'll go first" is the time when you can have a turn, and the conjunction words "and then" connect the phrases to each other grammatically. - Using intonational contours to help determine utterance boundary: If two phrases are part of two totally separate intonational contours, they are transcibed as two separate utterances instead of a single utterance.
 Intonational contour refers to the pattern the pitch of your voice makes when you utter questions, propositions, and commands.
-An example is shown in figure 3.9.
+An example is shown in figure 4.9.

-FIGURE 3.9: Examples of intonational contours.
+FIGURE 4.9: Examples of intonational contours.